Lü Meng's invasion of Jing Province: Lu Xun's follow-up pacification of southern Jing Province

 Although Sun Quan's forces successfully captured Guan Yu's key bases in southern Jing Province during the invasion, there were still some areas controlled by Liu Bei's forces or other forces hostile towards Sun Quan.
 Lu Xun followed up by sending his subordinates Li Yi (李異) and Xie Jing (謝旌) to lead 3,000 men to attack Liu Bei's forces led by Zhan Yan (詹晏) and Chen Feng (陳鳳).
 After Li Yi and Xie Jing defeated Zhan Yan and Chen Feng, they also attacked Fangling Commandery (房陵郡) and Nanxiang County (南鄉縣) respectively and captured these territories.

 Wen Bu (文布) and Deng Kai (鄧凱), two influential men in Zigui County, rallied thousands of locals to form an army to attack Lu Xun in the west of southern Jing Province.
 In response, Lu Xun ordered Xie Jing to lead troops to attack them.
 After their defeat, Wen Bu and Deng Kai fled further west in Yi Province, where Liu Bei received them and appointed them as military officers.
 Lu Xun later managed to induce Wen Bu to lead his men to defect to Sun Quan's side.

 Battle of Xiaoting

-Two years later in 221, Liu Bei personally led his forces to attack Sun Quan retake Jing Province and avenge Guan Yu.
+Two years later in 221, Liu Bei personally led his forces to attack Sun Quan, retake Jing Province and avenge Guan Yu.
 This led to the Battle of Xiaoting of 221–222 which ended with a decisive victory by Sun Quan's forces, under Lu Xun's command, over Liu Bei's forces.
+Liu Bei ultimately retreated to Baidicheng, where he died from illness on 10 April 223.